schwartzmedia/PHPZip/README.md

 # PHP Zip

+## What changes after fork

+- Change a dependency

+## Below is original content

+PHPePub allows a php script to generate ePub Electronic books on the fly, and send them to the user as downloads.
 A pair of PHP classes to generate zip files.

 The projects that started these two classes are hosted on PHPClasses.org at the addresses: